matyasselmeci/hpc-annex/design-2.md

 - The researcher has placed a number of jobs for a particular annex, but they're runnning more slowly than anticipated.
-We could provide a tool to create a new, larger annex and rewrite all placed jobs to target the new annex, but that's technilogically challenging (because of job factories and DAGMan) and may result in substantial delays (because who knows when the new, larger set of resources may become available).
+We could provide a tool to create a new, larger annex and rewrite all placed jobs to target the new annex, but that's technologically challenging (because of job factories and DAGMan) and may result in substantial delays (because who knows when the new, larger set of resources may become available).
 It may be "more natural" to allow the researcher to add more resources with the same name, instead.